simulacrum-1/wfrp4e-laws-pet-shoppe/README.txt

 NOTE: If you are wondering.
 Pets start with no basic skills and don’t have a status or earning skills as per the blog posts.
 But skills including basic ones can be developed within the pet careers.

+All the animals have had their skills updated to active effects and the new ones Swimmer and Fated.
-One day perhaps a henchman generator like the character generator will enable better intergration of this module but I lack the coding skills unfortunately.
+One day perhaps a henchman generator like the character generator will enable better integration with this module but I lack the coding skills unfortunately.
 Finally any suggestions or improvements to module I would love to hear.

+I'd like to thank Vindico for his help with the Fated active effects.
-A final big thanks to Andy Law and MooMan without which this would not exist
+A final big thanks to Andy Law and MooMan without which this would not exist.

 thanks